 Most people do not need to take any action.
 The IRS will calculate and automatically send an EIP to those who are eligible.
 If you received your first EIP via direct deposit, the IRS will send your payment to the same account.

 If you do not have direct deposit information on file with the IRS, you should expect your EIP in the mail in the form of a check or debit card.
 If you think you are eligible for an EIP and do not receive one, you can claim your payment by filing a 2020 tax return in 2021.
 For more information, visit the IRS website1.

 If you think you’re eligible for an EIP, check out our blog to see a step-by-step guide to make these funds work in your favor.

 The routing number for Lake Trust Credit Union is 272078268.
 You can find your account number several ways:

-Yes, you can mail your check to: Lake Trust Credit Union, 4605 South Old US Highway 23, Brighton MI 48114
+Yes, you can mail your EIP check to us and we’ll deposit it to your account.
+Please mail your check to: Lake Trust Credit Union, 4605 South Old US Highway 23, Brighton MI 48114.

-Please endorse the check before mailing, provide your account number, and identify which account you want funds to be deposited into.
+Please endorse the check before mailing, provide your account number, and identify which account you want funds to be deposited into (checking, savings, etc.).

 Watch out for your prepaid card in the mail.
 Cards will arrive in a white envelope with the U.S. Department of Treasury seal on the front of it.
 A VISA-branded prepaid card (issued by MetaBank®, N.A.) will be accompanied with information that will explain that this is your EIP.
 You can find more information about EIP debit cards on the IRS website1.